40+ Employment Verification Letter Samples [FREE Templates]

 • Include All Requested Information: Ensure that you have added all the additional requested information by the employee, such as payment details so that your letter can be satisfactory.

-• Edit and Proofread Before You Send: After completing the employment verification letter, ensure that you edit and proofread to avoid grammatical errors or mistakes that can alter the content’s meaning.
+• Edit and Proofread Before You Send: After completing the letter, ensure that you edit and proofread to avoid grammatical errors or mistakes that can alter the content’s meaning.

 Don’ts

-• Financial Information: If the employee has not requested financial details, do not include details such as monthly income and bonuses on an employment verification letter as they are considered personal information.
+• Financial Information: If the employee has not requested financial details, do not include details such as monthly income and bonuses on the letter as they are considered personal information.

-• Marital Status: On the employment verification letter, do not disclose an employee’s marital status, either married, divorced, or single.
+• Marital Status: On the letter, do not disclose an employee’s marital status, either married, divorced, or single.

-• Your Recommendation: When writing an employment verification letter, do not give your recommendations based on your views as this is an employment verification letter, not a job recommendation letter.
+• Your Recommendation: When writing the letter, do not give your recommendations based on your views as this is an employment verification letter, not a job recommendation letter.

 Frequently Asked Questions